– by Jakub on February 6, 2020

 Right now, as data scientists, we have to rely on the tools inherited from the software engineering world to solve the problems we are working on.
 But the data science workflow is fundamentally different.
-We work with large datasets, run hundreds of experiments, use powerful GPUs.
-We work in teams, we share our findings with others.
+We work with large datasets, run hundreds of experiments, and use powerful GPUs.
+We work in teams and share our findings with others.
 We need to collaborate.

 How we got here

-As data scientists and software engineers, we started to notice the discrepancy between the level of tools available to software engineers and data scientists, but also between the quality of data science tooling available to employees of the giants like Google, Amazon, Facebook or Netflix, and between what is available to everyone else.
-It’s not just better resources what’s keeping these companies ahead — it’s better tooling, too.
+As data scientists and software engineers, we started to notice the discrepancy between the level of tools available to software engineers and data scientists, as well as the quality of data science tooling available to employees of tech giants (Google, Amazon, Facebook, etc.) and what's available to everyone else.
+It’s not just better resources that are keeping these companies ahead — it’s better tooling, too.

 We started Deepnote at the beginning of 2019.
-Building on top of the great ideas behind Jupyter, we put together our own experiences from companies like Two Sigma, Palantir, Mozilla, Skyscanner, or Google, to bring the state-of-the-art tools to every data scientist in the world.
+Building on top of the great ideas behind Jupyter, we put together our own experiences from companies like Two Sigma, Palantir, Mozilla, Skyscanner, and Google to bring state-of-the-art tools to every data scientist in the world.

-Peter Norvig, Director of Research at Google is using Deepnote to give wide audience access to his personal projects on his github page.
-And he’s not the only one — in fact, if you go to pretty much any popular repo with Jupyter Notebooks on Github, chances are you will find links to Deepnote in there.
-Students use Deepnote for their coursework, authors use Deepnote to publish interactive exercises from books on machine learning.
-Open source developers use Deepnote to publish their computer vision libraries online.
+Peter Norvig, Director of Research at Google, is using Deepnote to give audiences access to his personal projects on his GitHub page.
+And he’s not the only one — in fact, if you go to pretty much any popular repo with Jupyter notebooks on GitHub, chances are you'll find links to Deepnote in there.
+Students use Deepnote for their coursework.
+Authors use Deepnote to publish interactive exercises from books on machine learning.
+Open-source developers use Deepnote to publish their computer vision libraries online.

 Data scientists love to share their work with others.
 We’re making it easy for them.

 We’re excited to partner with Accel and Index as the lead investors of our seed round, along with Y Combinator and Credo Ventures.
-In addition, we are joined by some of our friends Greg Brockman (OpenAI), Dylan Field (Figma), Elad Gil, Naval Ravikant, Daniel Gross, Lachy Groom and others.
+In addition, we are joined by some of our friends, including Greg Brockman (OpenAI), Dylan Field (Figma), Elad Gil, Naval Ravikant, Daniel Gross, Lachy Groom, and others.

 What lies ahead

-We understand the needs of a data scientist or a machine learning expert are different to those of a software engineer, and we want to bring the ideas found in the best software engineering tooling to data science while preserving the unique workflow that data science has.
+We understand the needs of data scientists and machine learning experts are different from those of software engineers, and we want to bring the ideas found in the best software engineering tooling to data science while preserving the unique workflow that data science demands.